atagen/ShadowRePlay-Linux/README.md

 Otherwise, shadowreplay can be installed by running the `install` file after cloning this repo.

-This will install the required dependencies on Arch and install the systemd user service.
+This will install the required dependencies on Arch.